Romans Chapter 8

 10. But if the Anointed is in you, your body is indeed dead because of sin.
 But the Spirit is life because of righteousness.

-11. But if the Spirit of the One who raised Jesus from the dead dwells in you, the One who raised Jesus the Anointed [from the dead] will also resurrect your mortal bodies through His Spirit who dwells in you.
+11. But if the Spirit of the One who raised Jesus from the dead dwells in you, the One who raised Jesus the Anointed [from the dead] will also resurrect your mortal bodies through His Spirit dwelling in you.

 12. So then brothers, we aren’t debtors to the flesh, to live according to the flesh.